Tail-Winds/rtwb-scrape/README.md

 # Scrape data from the Ocean City buoy site

-File in this repository relate to scraping the data on the [Ocean City Real-time Whale Buoy (RTWB) website](http://dcs.whoi.edu/mdoc0722/mdoc0722_mdoc.shtml).
+Files in this repository relate to scraping the data on the [Ocean City Real-time Whale Buoy (RTWB) website](http://dcs.whoi.edu/mdoc0722/mdoc0722_mdoc.shtml).